-What do I need to employ an apprentice?
+What do I need to do to employ an apprentice?

-You must pay your apprentice via the PAYE system, cash in hand is not sufficent
+You must pay your apprentice via the PAYE system, cash in hand is not sufficient.

 Contract of employment

 You must have a contract of employment with a minimum of 30 hours per week.
 If you don’t already have contracts in place then we can help you with this.